 Don’t worry, though.
 You may be able to utilise some of your existing skills.
 For experienced climbers, summer is a great time to work towards becoming a certified mountain guide.

 Training to become a fully qualified mountain guide is a serious undertaking and it’ll take plenty of time, hard work and competence to become certified.
 But the rewards are great once you achieve this status and it will allow you to command a high wage and earn a decent living year round.
-In addition to spending time outdoors, it means that you should be able find a good amount of summer work in your chosen resort.
+In addition to spending time outdoors, it means that you should be able to find a good amount of summer work at your chosen resort.

 In Europe, Chamonix is famed for its summer climbing and guiding.
 Over in Canada, Whistler has many climbs in the immediate area around the Garibaldi Park, Squamish and beyond.
 The Association of Canadian Mountain Guides (ACMG) has plenty of useful information and resources regarding the route to becoming a guide and all the necessary certifications that you will need.
 The Canadians have a really well developed system for guide training and you will be able to carry out some work as you undergo your training.